 This represents the result of applying $B = B_0 \hat z$ at $x\leq 0$ and a rotated (and damped) field at $x\geq a$.
 Here we see a close analogy, in magnetostatics, to optical activity (accompanied by absorption).

-\subsection{Intrinsic Solenoid (Trapped Flux and Model Vortex)}
+\subsection{Intrinsic solenoid (trapped flux and model vortex)}

-We can notionally insert a solenoid into our superconductor, and ask that be generated self-consistently by screening currents within the superconductor.
+We can notionally insert a solenoid into our superconductor, and ask that it be generated self-consistently by screening currents within the superconductor.
 This is of interest in itself, and also allows us to anticipate and model, within the relatively simple and parameter-sparse context of the (modified) London equations, properties of trapped flux and of quantized magnetic vortices.

-In cylindrical coordinates, our solenoid is defined by:
+In cylindrical coordinates, our solenoid is defined by

-and it joins on to a solution of Eqn.~\eqref{generalized_London} for $r \geq R$.
+and it joins on to a solution of Eq.~\eqref{generalized_London} for $r \geq R$.
 The self-consistency condition is that there are no singular surface currents, which we enforce by demanding continuity of the tangential magnetic fields at $r= R$.